-The PR-MIMO channel capacity with the optimal Tx-polarization angles is demonstrated to depend on varying Rx-polarization angles in Fig. \ref{fig:Capacity_Pol_matching}, where we also consider the $2 \times 2$ RP-MIMO system with polarization-agile antenna elements at both ends of the Tx and the Rx.
-The channel capacity exhibits substantial variation from 21.47 bits/sec/Hz to 13.60 bits/sec/Hz depending on Rx-polarization angles, although Tx-polarization angles are already set to the optimum obtained by brute-force numerical search as will be shown in Fig. \ref{fig:Opt_Pol_vs_Iteration}, i.e., $\theta_{{\rm Tx}-1}=80^{\circ}$; $\theta_{{\rm Tx}-2}=50^{\circ}$.
+The PR-MIMO channel capacity with the optimal Tx-polarization angles is demonstrated to depend on varying Rx-polarization angles in Fig. \ref{fig:Capacity_Pol_matching}, where we also consider the $2 \times 2$ PR-MIMO system with polarization-agile antenna elements at both ends of the Tx and the Rx.
+The channel capacity exhibits substantial variation from 21.47 bits/sec/Hz to 13.60 bits/sec/Hz depending on Rx-polarization angles, although Tx-polarization angles are set to the values that maximize channel capacity based on brute-force numerical search as will be shown in Fig. \ref{fig:Opt_Pol_vs_Iteration}, i.e., $\theta_{{\rm Tx}-1}=80^{\circ}$; $\theta_{{\rm Tx}-2}=50^{\circ}$.
 This result obviously shows that the polarization mismatching between the Tx and the Rx can cause significant deterioration in the capacity of the whole system, even if one end of the Tx and the Rx is already set to the optimal polarization.
 However, the proposed scheme of joint polarization pre-post coding also shows negligible difference from numerical results in both optimal Tx- and Rx-polarization angles and channel capacity.

-Local optimal Tx- and Rx-polarization vectors at each iteration of joint polarization pre-post coding are depicted in Fig. \ref{fig:Opt_Pol_vs_Iteration} considering the same scenario of channel impulse matrices and SNR as that in Fig. \ref{fig:Capacity_Pol_matching}.
+Locally optimal Tx- and Rx-polarization vectors at each iteration of joint polarization pre-post coding are depicted in Fig. \ref{fig:Opt_Pol_vs_Iteration} considering the same scenario of channel impulse matrices and SNR as that in Fig. \ref{fig:Capacity_Pol_matching}.
 The $2 \times 2$ PR-MIMO system is again considered in this figure.
 Here, one iteration is a sequential loop of polarization precoding and then polarization postcoding as described in Section \ref{sec:Joint_Pol_Pre-Post_Coding}.
 Tx/Rx-polarization vectors quickly converge; moreover, these global optimal polarization vectors show relatively small difference from the numerical optimum.